Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the city car segment and utilize the same 3-door hatchback body style, they are even powered by the same Peugeot-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, at least on all of the models level.
-These are the results of an independent reasearch, while our visitors describe reliability of Ford, as well as Mazda, with the same average rating of 4.4 out of 5.
-The same official information place Fiesta as average reliability-wise, and 2 is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.3 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Ford, as well as Mazda, with the same average rating of 4.4 out of 5.
+Some independent research have also placed Fiesta as average reliability-wise, and 2 is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.3 out of 5.

 Performance & Fuel economyMazda is a bit more agile, reaching 100km/h in 0.5 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 173 kilometers per hour, 7km/h less than the other car.
 When it comes to fuel economy an obvious choice would be the Japanese car, averaging around 0 liters of fuel per 100 kilometers (INF mpg), in combined cycle.
 That's INF% difference compared to the American car!